Born: July 18th, 1954

 Country of origin: United States of America

-The Metropolitan Opera commissioned Picker’s fourth opera, An American Tragedy, based on the novel by Theodore Dreiser and adapted for film as An American Tragedy in 1931, and later into the famed A Place in the Sun of 1951.
-The world premiere of the opera took place at the Met in December 2005, featuring Patricia Racette, Nathan Gunn, Susan Graham, and Dolora Zajick in principal roles.
-The production was directed by Francesca Zambello and conducted by James Conlon.
-Picker’s next opera, Dolores Claiborne, will premiere at San Francisco Opera in September of 2013, directed by James Robinson and conducted by George Manahan.
-Based on the Stephen King novel and utilizing a libretto by J.D.
-McClatchy, the opera features Patricia Racette in the title role.
+The Metropolitan Opera commissioned Picker’s fourth opera, An American Tragedy, based on the novel by Theodore Dreiser (which also inspired the film A Place in the Sun).
+The world premiere of the opera took place at the Met in December 2005, featuring Patricia Racette, Nathan Gunn, Susan Graham, and Dolora Zajick in the cast.
+Directed by Francesca Zambello and conducted by James Conlon, the opera was only the fourth world premiere at the Met in 37 years.
+This past August, a new production of An American Tragedy in honor of the composer’s 60th birthday, completed a nearly sold-out run of nine performances at the 2014 Glimmerglass Festival.

-The Encantadas (for actor and orchestra) features texts drawn from Herman Melville’s poetic descriptions of the Galapagos Islands and was recorded on Virgin Classics by the Houston Symphony with Sir John Gielgud; it has been performed throughout the world in seven languages.
-Other key works include Tres sonetos de amor, settings of Neruda love poems in versions for baritone and orchestra and voice and piano, and The Blue Hula, a work for chamber ensemble.
-Picker’s complete catalogue includes three symphonies, four piano concertos, concertos for violin, viola, cello and oboe, numerous songs, string quartets, and chamber music.
+The Encantadas (for actor and orchestra) features texts drawn from Herman Melville’s poetic descriptions of the Galapagos Islands and was recorded by the Houston Symphony with Sir John Gielgud; it has been performed throughout the world in seven languages.
+In addition to his five operas, Picker’s catalogue includes four symphonies, four piano concertos, concertos for violin, viola, cello and oboe, song cycles, string quartets, and chamber music.
 His ballet Awakenings, based on the themes and case studies in the novel of the same name by neurologist Dr. Oliver Sacks, was commissioned by the Rambert Dance Company, which toured the work throughout the UK in 2011, performing it 80 times.